BYUIDSS/leadership_guide/README.md

 ## Vice President of Outreach

-- Help President promote DSS by attending events and hosting booths.
+- Promote DSS by attending events and hosting booths (assisted by President and other officers/advisors).
 - Manage the DSS I-Belong page.